How to Stay Motivated for Running

 Alternatively, if you’ve got kids, you could go for a fun run with them.
 It doesn’t have to be far, but getting outside and exercising will be beneficial for both you and your children.
-There are a variety of virtual challenges available for children to enter, so it can be a good way of getting them off their games console and motivating them to complete the challenge and regularly exercise
+There are a variety of virtual running challenges for children to enter, so it can be a good way of getting them off their games console and motivating them to complete the challenge and regularly exercise

 Create a Training Plan

 When people first start to get into exercise they usually make the same mistake of running for as long as they can.
 Within a few minutes they run out of breath and are adamant that they’ll never put their running shoes on again.
 However, if you create and follow a detailed training plan, it’ll make it much easier for you to ease into fitness.
 You’ll also be able to track your progress and see how much you’re improving.

 Mark significant milestones as you go through your training plan to motivate yourself.
 For example, celebrate your first mile completed, or your first run without walk breaks if you’re new to running.
 These are brilliant achievements!
 If you’re already an established runner though, make sure you record your first sub-7 mile, as well as the first time you complete a double-digit run!

 Training can be incredibly tough at times as you’re constantly working hard and pushing yourself.
 Remember you’re entitled to a little treat every so often!
 You should celebrate successes, such as the milestones mentioned above, but this doesn’t necessarily mean tucking into your favourite takeaway.
 Make it a productive reward, such as a new pair of running shoes or a running t-shirt.
 As a result, you’ll look forward to trying out your new gear, and will be itching to go out for another run.